Blog

 15 Blogging Insights Your Law Firm’s Analytics Can Tell You

-by Vondrae McCoy • May 7th, 2021 • Content Marketing, Measurement and Analytics | Blog
+by Vondrae McCoy • October 4th, 2024 • Content Marketing, Measurement and Analytics | Blog

-law firm blogging analyticsChances are, you already know that blogging is a crucial component of your law firm’s digital marketing strategy.
+Chances are, you already know that blogging is a crucial component of your law firm’s digital marketing strategy.
 A well-developed blog can increase web traffic, bring in new leads, and nurture relationships with your target audience.
-The problem is, it’s not always easy to know if those things are actually being accomplished.
-How do you know if all of this content that you’re creating is actually valuable?
+Unfortunately, it’s not always easy to know if those things are actually being accomplished.
+How do you know if all of the content you’re creating is truly valuable?
 Blog analytics is the answer for law firms.

-What are Blog Analytics – and Why do They Matter?
+What are Blog Analytics – and Why Do They Matter?

 Data analytics is the process of analyzing data in order to obtain valuable insights.
 In the case of blog analytics, that process takes place within the context of your law firm’s blog.
 You can use this data to measure and analyze post traffic, reader engagement, conversions, and more.